📦 Packages vs. Namespaces

 - Namespaces are imported using the

-directive, allowing access to types without fully qualified names.
-C# also supports aliasing namespaces or types with theusing
+usingdirective, allowing access to types without fully qualified names.
+C# also supports aliasing namespaces or types with theusingkeyword to resolve conflicts or improve readability. - Example:

-// File: Program.cs using System; using Calc = MyApp.Math.Calculator; // Alias for type namespace MyApp { class Program { static void Main() { int result = Calc.Add(2, 3); Console.WriteLine("Result: " + result); // Outputs: Result: 5 } } }
+// File: Calculator.cs namespace MyApp.Math { public class Calculator { public static int Add(int a, int b) { return a + b; } } }// File: Program.cs using System; using Calc = MyApp.Math.Calculator; // Alias for type namespace MyApp { class Program { static void Main() { int result = Calc.Add(2, 3); Console.WriteLine("Result: " + result); // Outputs: Result: 5 } } } - The

-class, and nested namespaces allow organizingCalculator
+Calcalias simplifies access to theCalculatorclass, and nested namespaces allow organizingCalculatorunderMyApp.Math.

 - Namespaces are imported using the